bdpedigo/talks/_sources/slides/aibs/aibs.md

 We generalized a state-of-the-art GM algorithm to solve BGM!

+In simulations, this helps when contralaterals have sufficient edge correlation...

 <!-- _footer: Pedigo et al. Network Neuroscience (2022), Vogelstein et al. PLOS One (2015)-->

 ---